tjd1234/cmpt135spring2024/obsidian/135website2024/Introduction to Exceptions.md

 Recognizing and handling errors is an important topic in real-world programming.
 There are a number of general approaches to error handling, and here we will consider one of them: *exceptions*.

 ## Throwing Exceptions
-In C++, an [[exception]] is an object that represents an error, or something that is significantly unexpected, i.e. something exceptional.
-There are two main things you can do with exceptions:
+In C++, an [[exception]] is an object that represents an error, i.e. something exceptional.
+We do two main things with exceptions:
 1. **Throw them**.
 When an error occurs your code can *throw* an exception. i.e. cause an exception to occur.
 As explained below, exceptions follow their own flow-of-control rules.
 2. **Catch them**.
 Your program has the option of *catching* and handling any exception that has been thrown.
 Uncaught exceptions will cause your program to crash.

-`throw` causes an exception.
+`throw` creates a new exception.
 For example:

 ```cpp
 void error(const string& message)